tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 For example, the Segment-Routing Flexible Algorithm {{!I-D.ietf-lsr-flex-algo}}
 may be deployed in a network to steer packets on the IGP computed lowest cumulative delay path.
-A NRP Policy may be used to allow links along the least latency path to share its data plane resources amongst multiple Slice-Flow Aggregates.
+An NRP Policy may be used to allow links along the least latency path to share its data plane resources amongst multiple Slice-Flow Aggregates.
 In this case, the packets that are steered on a specific NRP carry the SAS that